 (d) If no parent or guardian can be found, the name and address of the child’s nearest known relative residing within this state;

-(e) Facts relating to the minor’s education, employment, and length of residence apart from his parents or guardian;
+(e) Facts relating to the minor’s education, employment, and length of residence apart from his or her parents or guardian;

-(f) That the minor willingly lives apart from his parents or legal guardian with the consent or acquiescence of his parents or legal guardian;
+(f) That the minor willingly lives apart from his or her parents or legal guardian with the consent or acquiescence of his or her parents or legal guardian;

 (g) That the minor is managing his own financial affairs;

 (h) That the source of the minor’s income is not derived from any activity declared to be a crime by the laws of this state or the United States; and